Toricane/van_ai_data_storytelling_hackathon_round_2/README.md

 ### 6. View the Results

-After the final script finishes running, navigate to the `tsne_visualizations_3d_silhouette_focus_sized/` directory and open the `index.html` file in your web browser to see the master dashboard.
+After the final script finishes running, the `tsne_visualizations_3d_silhouette_focus_sized/` directory now contains all of the regenerated HTML files.
+Open the `index.html` file in your web browser to see the master dashboard.